FaizanMir01/WebScrapper/README.md

 Finally, the Excel file is saved with the provided filename, and a message is printed to indicate the successful completion of the process.

 This script can be useful for web scraping tasks where you need to extract and analyze links from a webpage, such as building a sitemap or collecting data for further processing.
 Adjusting the max_depth parameter allows you to control the depth of the scraping, preventing infinite recursion.

+### Vulnerable.py
+this file will take the urls from xl sheet and check for sql injection vulnerablity using sql_map.

 ## Import Libraries

 - **requests:** Allows the script to send HTTP requests.